zyggy123/lottery-lua/README.md

 # Lottery System

 ## Name: Lottery System
-## Author: [Your GitHub Username]
+## Author: zyggy123
 ## Repository: https://github.com/[Your GitHub Username]/lottery-system
 ## Download: https://github.com/[Your GitHub Username]/lottery-system/archive/refs/heads/main.zip
 ## License: GNU Affero General Public License v3.0

 ## Description

-This Lua script implements a customizable lottery system for AzerothCore.
+This Lua script implements a customizable lottery system for AzerothCore and TrinityCore.
 Players can enter the lottery using Emblems of Frost, with a chance to win valuable prizes.
 The system features automated draws, a flexible claim system for winners, and an intuitive NPC interface for player interaction.

 ### Features: